-ADS rates are based on rates established by IDoA in the Elderly waiver (0143).
+ADS rates are based on rates established by established by the IDoA in the Persons who are Elderly waiver (IL.0143).
 ADS providers in this waiver are the same as used by IDoA.
 Staffing ratios and staff qualifications are the same as ADS providers used by IDoA.
 The rate structure consists of two fixed unit rates, one for ADS and another for ADS transportation (ADST).
 ADS rates include both administrative and direct care costs.
-They are not geographically based and do not include room and board.
-ADS rates are reviewed minimally every 5 years by IDoA to ensure the rates are adequate to maintain an ample provider base, quality of service, budget sustainability, appropriateness, compliance with service requirements, and compliance with any new federal or state statutes or rules affecting the program.
+Rates are not geographically based and do not include room and board.
+ADS rates are reviewed minimally every five (5) years by IDoA to ensure the rates are adequate to maintain an ample provider base, quality of service, budget sustainability, appropriateness, compliance with service requirements, and compliance with any new federal or state statutes or rules affecting the program.
 The ADS and ADST rates were set in 2019 following a rate study completed in 2018.
 The study was conducted by an external vendor to ensure rates are efficient, cost effective, and allow for the purchase of services at the lowest rate to ensure access to waiver services by multiple providers.
 In the rate study, a thorough analysis of ADS and ADST programs was completed.
 This process included conducting focus groups that included customers, reviewing existing state data, and developing and distributing 2 provider surveys.
+The State plans to review ADS and ADST rates before the end of calendar year 2023.